rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ### CPU Resources Management

 Two ways to limit CPU resources
-- Instance Caging with CPU_COUNT
+- Instance Caging with CPU\_COUNT
 - Resource Manager with CPU\_MIN\_COUNT ( new in 19c)

 Instance caging is a technique that uses an initialization parameter to limit the number of CPUs that an instance can use simultaneously.
 You can set CPU\_COUNT at the PDB level.
-If Resource Manager is enabled, then the PDB is “caged” (restricted) to the number of CPUs specified by CPU\_COUNT.
-This count can be altered dynamically altered.
-In Oracle database hosting environment, This is useful to scale cpus up and down PDBs.
+If Resource Manager is enabled, then the PDB is **caged** (restricted) to the number of CPUs specified by CPU\_COUNT.
+This count can be dynamically altered.
+In an Oracle database hosting environment, the ability to alter CPU\_COUNT is useful to scale cpus up and down in PDBs.
 Another advantage is oracle can monitor resource usage.
-The resource limits can trigger to dynamically change the  CPU_COUNT.
-The CPUs will be available in all the session in the PDB immediately.
-This way, we can dynamically scale the CPUs for PDB tenant.
+The resource limits can dynamically trigger a change of the CPU\_COUNT.
+The CPUs will be available in all the sessions in the PDB immediately.
+This way, we can dynamically scale the CPUs for PDB tenants.

 Resource Manager allows one Oracle process per CPU to run at a given time.
 All other processes wait on an internal Resource Manager run queue, under the wait event "resmgr:cpu quantum".
 Resource Manager allows an Oracle process to run for a small quantum of time (100 milliseconds).
 At the end of this quantum or when the Oracle process starts a wait (e.g. for a lock or I/O), Resource Manager selects a new Oracle process to run.
 Resource Manager uses a round-robin algorithm , and has priority Queues to choose between all runnable processes.

-As mentioned above, to setup Instance Caging, we need to enable Resource Manager and set CPU_COUNT at PDB level.
+As mentioned above, to setup Instance Caging, we need to enable Resource Manager and set CPU\_COUNT at the PDB level.
 ````
 <copy>conn / as SYSDBA
 show parameter CPU_COUNT